 Plants used in this way are corn, sunflowers, and small fruit trees.
 You can also incorporate non-living elements, such as birdbaths, bat boxes on poles, bird feeders, and stone walls.

 Remember that if your tree is a fruit or nut-producing anchor and you also use it as a supporting trellis for a climber – you run the risk of cutting off the tree’s production if the climber gets out of hand.

 Protectors come in many forms in your guild.
 Think of the many threats to your crops – protectors are primed to tackle these problems, collaborating in unison.

 Protectors can take the shape of integrated pest management devices.

-Perhaps you incorporporate borage with your tomatoes to deter tomato hornworm, for example.
+Perhaps you incorporated borage with your tomatoes to deter tomato hornworm, for example.
 Maybe you sink a few alliums in too, to stave off pests with their heavy scent.

-You also plant basil to prevent aphids and hornworm, and fennel a little further out to lure hornworm away.
-Marigolds can also be thrown into the mix as they kill nematodes with the toxin they shed from their root.
+You also plant basil to prevent aphids and hornworms, and fennel a little further out to lure hornworms away.
+Marigolds can also be thrown into the mix as they kill nematodes with the toxin they shed from their roots.

-In this example, we have an edible harvest of tomatoes, fennel, basil, onions/garlic, marigold and borage petals plus a medicinal yield of basil, borage leaves and flowers, marigold flowers, fennel, and garlic.
+In this example, we have an edible harvest of tomatoes, fennel, basil, onions/garlic, marigold, and borage petals plus basil, borage leaves and flowers, marigold flowers, fennel, and garlic.
 All the while – your protector plants manage your pest control automatically to protect your anchor tomato plant.